typo3-on-aws/Documentation/src/how-to/access-local-database-server-navicat.md

 ---
 title: Local DB Client "Navicat"
-# subtitle: ...
+firstHeadline: Local DB Client "Navicat"
+section: How-to
+breadcrumb:
+    - label: 'How-to'
+      url: '../'
 lastupdate: 13 November 2021
 typo3versions:
     - v10
     - v11
 ---

-## Introduction
+### Introduction

-This article describes the steps on how to configure [Navicat](https://www.navicat.com){.fa-icon .fa-right-external-link-alt} to access the database.
+This article describes the steps on how to configure [Navicat](https://www.navicat.com) to access the database.
 Database clients installed on your local machine typically offer an easy-to-use graphical user interface (GUI) that makes it easy to manage the database and its contents.

 We assume that you are using a TYPO3-on-AWS machine image with the MySQL/MariaDB database server running on the same machine.
 It is also possible to operate a decentralized database server on another EC2 instance or to use an AWS service such as [Amazon Aurora](set-up-typo3-and-amazon-aurora.md).
 Although the options of accessing these types of databases are similar to the ways described below, a detailed description is out of scope of this article.

-## Navicat
+### Navicat

-You can use [Navicat](https://www.navicat.com){.fa-icon .fa-right-external-link-alt} to access the database server that runs on the EC2 instance.
+You can use [Navicat](https://www.navicat.com) to access the database server that runs on the EC2 instance.
 Although, the following instructions are based on **Navicat Premium 15**, you can set up other software versions in the same or very similar way.

 > "Navicat Premium is a database development tool that allows you to simultaneously connect to MySQL, MariaDB, MongoDB, SQL Server, Oracle, PostgreSQL, and SQLite databases from a single application. [...].
 You can quickly and easily build, manage and maintain your databases."
 <span style="margin-left: 0.5rem; color: #444444; font-size: 0.9rem; font-weight: bold; font-style: italic;">(Navicat website)</span>

-## Configuration
+### Configuration

 Navicat (and some other database clients) support a standard TCP/IP connection over SSH to connect to your DB server on the EC2 instance.
 This approach is called a *SSH tunneling*.

-Download Navicat from the [official website](https://www.navicat.com){.fa-icon .fa-right-external-link-alt} and install/run the software.
+Download Navicat from the [official website](https://www.navicat.com) and install/run the software.

 <hr />

-## Step 1
+### Step 1

 ![](images/navicat-1.png){.img-fluid .mx-auto .d-block .mb-5}